Hand-Knotted vs. Hand-Tufted Rugs: The Technical Distinction

 June 17, 2026

 In Bhadohi workshops, weavers typically use the Senneh (Asymmetrical) knot* or the *Ghiordes (Symmetrical) knot.
-The asymmetrical knot allows for higher density and more fluid, curvilinear designs—essential for complex Persian and Mughal floral motifs.Quality is quantified by KPSI (Knots Per Square Inch).
 A standard wool rug might feature 80–120 KPSI, while fine pure silk masterpieces can exceed 600 KPSI.
-Because the structure is entirely integrated—yarn tied to foundation—a well-made hand-knotted rug can endure 50 to over 100 years of use, naturally resisting shedding and flattening.
+Because the structure is entirely integrated, a well-made hand-knotted rug can endure 50 to over 100 years of use.

 The Mechanics of Hand-Tufted Construction

-The Verdict: If you are furnishing a high-traffic living room, dining room, or making an heirloom investment, hand-knotted is structurally superior.
-If you need a fast turnaround for a custom design or are furnishing a lower-traffic bedroom, hand-tufted provides excellent aesthetic value.
+The Verdict: If you are furnishing a high-traffic room or making an heirloom investment, hand-knotted is structurally superior.

 Looking for the perfect rug?